Company: Reinvestment Fund

 As a federally certified community development financial institution (CDFI), our job is to make finance an agent of positive change and equitable growth.
 We provide loans, grants and technical assistance to businesses and nonprofits.
 Our borrowers and grantees educate students, support local economies, and create jobs.
 They build affordable housing and provide community goods and services that include access to nutritious food, hunger relief, physical and mental health care, and other social services.

-- Structure loans, negotiate loan terms with potential borrowers, underwrite and close potential loans as assigned.
-This position will have a particular focus on underwriting transactions located in the Southeast but will also have regular opportunities to work across geographies as demand requires.
+- Structure loans, negotiate loan terms with potential borrowers, prepare term sheets, underwrite and close potential loans as assigned.

 - Review and interpret third party due diligence reports, including appraisals, market assessments, plan and cost reviews, and environmental reports to determine transaction viability, and appropriate loan structure.

-- Manages the closing process, including working with Loan Closer and external counsel, and the collection, review, approval and execution of all closing items, often within short timelines.
+- Manage the closing process, including working with Loan Closer and external counsel, and the collection, review, approval and execution of all closing items, often within short timelines.

 Education and Experience